ironyman/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-72.md

   mechanism of reconstructing a string when invoking a native executable.
 This feature adds a new automatic variable `$PSNativeCommandArgumentPassing` that allows you to select the behavior at runtime.

+For more information about the Experimental Features, see [Using Experimental Features][exp].

 ## Improved Tab Completions